phollyer/elm-phoenix-websocket/elmPhoenixWebSocket/README.md

 Then you can wire up this JS as follows:

 ```
-import ElmPhoenixWebSocket from "./elmPhoenixWebSocket"  // Change the path accoridngly
+import ElmPhoenixWebSocket from "./elmPhoenixWebSocket"  // Change the path accordingly

 ElmPhoenixWebSocket.init(app)
 ```